ilRECh/tinygrep/README.md

 ```

 ## Run tests
-It's only natural to test the project agains the real `grep` utility, specifically agains: `grep -r --binary-files=text` sh cmd.
+It's only natural to test the project against the real `grep` utility, specifically against: `grep -r --binary-files=text` sh cmd.

 Run the tests:
 ```